jmarriola/fwoxy/README.md

 Although atmospheric pressure is used to calculate seawater density, in this forward model the atmospheric pressure is not defined by the user and is pre-set to 0 in the functions.

-Recommendations for the ranges of the input parameters and forcings and their default values (listed below) are based on the minimum and 95th percentile values from data collected at the Cat Point Apalachicola Bay, Florida, NERR station from the year 2012.
+Recommendations for the ranges of the input parameters and forcings and their equilibrium values (listed below) are based on the minimum and 95th percentile values from data collected at the Cat Point Apalachicola Bay, Florida, NERR station from the year 2012.

 |    Input    | Min | Max | Equilibrium |
 |:-----------:|:---:|:---:|:-----------:|